Learn about the fascinating history of San Francisco's rough and tumble waterfront.

 There's so much to see at the San Francisco Maritime National Historical Park.

 It's located in the quieter section of the Fisherman's Wharf, an easy 15 minutes walk west of Pier 39.

 5 best attractions at San Francisco Maritime National Historical Park

 1. The free Visitor Center has an award winning exhibition that chronicles the colorful history of San Francisco's waterfront.
 It's housed inside an 1800's era cannery warehouse, with an incredible ambience (499 Jefferson Street).

 3. The free Maritime Museum is in a historic 1930s bathhouse with exhibits on San Francisco's maritime history.
 The Maritime Museum has ship models, the hull and rudder of a Gold Rush era boat, and historic photos on what life was like for local fisherman and sailors (900 Beach Street).

 4. Aquatic Park beach is a protected lagoon with beautiful views of Alcatraz Island and the Golden Gate Bridge.
 Hang out at the sandy Aquatic Park beach (900 Beach Street).

 5. Aquatic Park pier was constructed in 1931, and extends 1,400 feet into the Bay.
-Walk to the end of the pier and enjoy soaring views (Van Ness Avenue).
+Now closed.

 There's lots to see at the San Francisco Maritime National Historical Park, but the best place to start is the Visitor Center on the corner of Hyde Street and Jefferson Street.

 The Visitor Center museum has an excellent Waterfront Exhibition.
 This exhibition shows the evolution of the San Francisco waterfront, from wetlands and mudflats populated by Native Indian villages, to the wild days of the 1850s Gold Rush, and the fishing boom that attracted Italian immigrants.
 This area is brimming with history.